axibase/atsd/configuration/entity_views.md

 ## Overview

-Entity Views are customized tabular formats for displaying key attributes for entities of the same type, typically belonging to the same Entity Group.
+Entity views are customized tabular formats for displaying key attributes for entities of the same type, typically belonging to the same entity group.

-Enabled Views are listed under the **Entity Views** tab in the main menu.
+Enabled views are listed under the **Entity Views** tab in the main menu.

 ![](./images/entity_views_5.png)

-An Entity View table contains several types of columns: icons, links, text, series values, etc.
+An Entity View Table contains several types of columns: icons, links, text, series values, etc.

 ![](./images/entity-view-table.png)